 We have derived and expect to continue to derive a significant portion of our revenues from a small group of customers during any particular period due in part to the concentration of market share in the semiconductor industry.
-Our four largest end customers together accounted for 29% of our total revenue for the three months ended March 31, 2023, and one of these customers accounted for more than 10% of our revenue during that period.
-Our four largest end customers together accounted for 24% of our total revenue for the year ended December 31, 2022, and one of these customers individually accounted for more than 10% of our total revenue during the period.
+Our largest end customer accounted for 10% of our total revenue for the six months ended June 30, 2023.
+Our largest end customer accounted for 14% of our total revenue for the year ended December 31, 2022.
 The loss of a significant customer, a business combination among our customers, a reduction in orders or decrease in price from a significant customer or disruption in any of our commercial or distributor arrangements may result in a significant decline in our revenues and could have a material adverse effect on our business, liquidity, results of operations, financial condition, and cash flows.